 Having a diabetic pet is also a big commitment, as it requires dedicated pet parents who can give twice-a-day injections of insulin.
 Caring for a diabetic dog does require frequent trips to the veterinarian to regulate blood sugar.
 That said, dogs can live with diabetes for years with appropriate care and treatment.
 When in doubt, make sure to monitor your dog carefully for the signs of diabetes, and seek veterinary attention sooner rather than later to help test for this ever-growing problem!

-The post Helping Your Dog Deal with Separation Anxiety appeared first on The Petster.
+The post Protecting Your Dog from Caterpillar Dangers – Tips and Advice appeared first on The Petster.

 ]]>